 After becoming a product manager, it became more apparent that I am passionate about technology and helping people.
 And when the two intersect, I am the most fulfilled.

 In 2014, I launched TechGirlz in my spare time.
-It is a 501(c)3 nonprofit dedicated to exposing, educating, and inspiring middle-school age girls in the North Carolina Triangle area to pursue a career in technology.
+It is a 501(c)3 nonprofit dedicated to introducing, educating, and inspiring middle school girls in the North Carolina Triangle area to pursue a career in technology.
 We grew the volunteer base from one (me!) to more than 70 and held approximately 25 hands-on sessions in less than 18 months.

 And that is how I ultimately found the Aha! blog.
 The articles resonated with me in three ways: the pursuit of product management best practices, becoming a better leader, and discovering a great way to run a company.
 I started using the product and quickly realized how awesome it was.
 I also started to grow more interested in learning about the team that was building it.